-2.1.
-The purpose of the document is to provide guidance to enable the DPWRT to implement a Fraud and Corruption Prevention Strategy and develop an Anti-Fraud and Corruption Plan to combat fraud and corruption.
+2.1 The purpose of this document is to provide guidance to enable the DPWRT to implement a Fraud and Corruption Prevention Strategy and develop an Anti-Fraud and Corruption Plan to combat fraud and corruption.

-3 Statement of Attitude to Fraud
+3. Statement of attitude to fraud

-3.1.
-Fraud and corruption represents a significant potential risk to government's assets service delivery efficiency and reputation.
-The Department will not tolerate corrupt or fraudulent activities, whether internal or external and will vigorously pursue and prosecute any party, by all legal means available, which engage in such practices or attempt to do so.
+3.1 Fraud and corruption represent a significant potential risk to government's assets service delivery efficiency and reputation.
+The Department will not tolerate corrupt or fraudulent activities weather internal or external and will vigorously persue and prosecute any party by all legal means available which engage in such parties or attempt to do so.

-4 Definition of Fraud and Corruption
+4. Definition of fraud and corruption

-- 4.1.
-Fraud is an "unlawful and intentional misrepresentation which causes actual and or potential prejudice to another".
-The term is also used in a wider sense to include all aspects of economic crimes and acts of dishonesty. - 4.2.
-The general offence of corruption is contained in Section 3 of The Prevention and Combating of Corrupt Activities Act.
+- 4.1 Fraud means the unlawful and intentional misrepresentation which can lead to actual or potential disadvantage to another individual or group, an intentional deception made for personal gain. - 4.2 The general offence of corruption is contained is Section 3 of the Prevention and Combating of Corrupt Activities Act.
 This section provides that any person who gives or accepts or agrees or offers to accept/ receive any gratification from another person in order to influence such other person in a manner that amounts to:

-- 4.2.1. illegal or unauthorised performance of other person's powers, duties or functions; - 4.2.2 Abuse of authority, a breach of trust, or the violation of a legal duty or a set of rules; - 4.2.2.
-Achievement of an unjustified result; or - 4.2.3.
-Any other unauthorised or improper inducement to do or not to do anything is guilty of the offence of Corruption. - 4.3.
-Corruption in its wider meaning, and as referred to in this document, includes any conduct or behaviour where a person accepts, agrees or offers any gratification for him/her or for another person where the purpose is to act dishonestly or illegally.
+- 4.2.1 Illegal or unauthorised performance of other person's powers, duties or functions - 4.2.2 Abuse of authority, a breach of trust or the violation of a legal duty or a set of rules - 4.2.3 Achievement of an unjustified result or - 4.2.4 Any other unauthorised or improper inducement to do or not to do anything is guilty of the offence of corruption. - 4.3 Corruption in its wider meaning and as referred to in this document, includes any conduct or behaviour where a person accepts, agrees of offers any gratification for him/ her or another person where the purpose is to act dishonestly or illegally.
 Such behaviour also includes the misuse of material or information, abuse of a position of authority or a breach of trust or violation of duty.

-5 Principles of the Strategy
+5. Principles of the strategy

-- 5.1.
-The main principles of the Strategy are the following: - 5.1.1.
-Creating a culture which is intolerant of fraud; - 5.1.2.
-Deterrence of fraud; - 5.1.3.
-Preventing fraud which cannot be deterred; - 5.1.4.
-Detection of fraud; - 5.1.5.
-Investigating detected fraud; - 5.1.6.
-Taking appropriate actions against fraudsters e.g. prosecution , discipline etc; and - 5.1.7.
-Applying sanction which include redress in respect of financial losses.
+- 5.1 The main principles of the strategy are the following: - 5.1.1 Creating a culture which is intolerant of fraud; - 5.1.2 Deterrence of fraud; - 5.1.3 Preventing fraud which cannot be deterred; - 5.1.4 Detecting of fraud; - 5.1.5 Investigating detected fraud; - 5.1.6 Taking appropriate actions against fraudsters e.g. prosecution, discipline etc, and - 5.1.7 Applying sanction which includes redress in respect of financial losses.

-6 Components of the Strategy
+6. Components of the strategy

+- 6.1 Code of conduct

+- 6.2 Policies, procedures, rules and regulations and other relevant prescripts

+- 6.3 Disciplinary code and procedure

+- 6.4 Financial misconduct policy

+- 6.5 Internal controls

+- 6.6 Physical and information security management

+- 6.7 Internal Audit

-- 6.1.
-Code of the conduct - 6.2.
-Policies, procedures, rules and regulations and other relevant prescripts; - 6.3.
-Disciplinary code and procedure; - 6.4.
-Financial misconduct policy - 6.5.
-Internal controls - 6.6.
-Physical and information security management; - 6.7.
-Internal Audit; - 6.8.
-Ongoing risk assessment which includes fraud detection approaches; - 6.9.
-Reporting and monitoring of allegations; - 6.10.A Fraud and Corruption Prevention Strategy and Anti-Fraud and Corruption Plan which includes the policy stance of the DPWRT and steps for the reporting and resolution of allegation and incidents of fraud; - 6.11.A whistle blower protection clause in order to limit the risks of non-compliance with the provision of the protected disclosure Act; and - 6.12.
-Creation of awareness among the employees and other stakeholders through communication and education of the code and the policy.
+- 6.8 Ongoing risk assessment which includes fraud detection approaches

+- 6.9 Reporting and monitoring of allegations

+- 6.10 A Fraud and Corruption Prevention Strategy and Anti-Fraud and Corruption Plan which includes the policy stance of the DPWRT and steps for the reporting and resolution of allegation and incidents of fraud; - 6.11 A whistleblower protection clause in order to limit the risk of non-compliance with the provision of the protected disclosure Act; and - 6.12 Creation of awareness among the employees and other stakeholders through communication and education of the code and the policy.

-7 Strategy on Fraud and Corruption Prevention
+7. Strategy on fraud and corruption prevention

-7.1.
-This strategy is established to facilitate the development of controls to assist in the prevention and detection of fraud and corruption, as well as to provide guidelines on how to respond should instances of fraud and corruption be identified.
+7.1 This strategy is established to facilitate the development of controls to assist in the prevention and detection of fraud and corruption, as well as to provide guidelines on how to respond should instances of fraud and corruption be identified.

-8 Scope
+8. Scope